Trainability barriers and opportunities in quantum generative modeling: Results

 In other words, if the MMD operator can be approximated well by a truncated operator with at most $2k$-body terms, model distributions that match the target distribution exactly up to $k$-body marginals or higher cannot be distinguished from ones that match fully.
 As an example of such distributions, consider the uniform distribution over the bitstrings $[001, 011, 101, 110]$, where the third bit is the bit-wise addition of the previous two bits.
 Using only second-order marginals, it is not possible to distinguish this correlated distribution from the uniform distribution over all eight possible outcomes.

 Notably, long-range correlations in the data can still be learned by the low-bodied MMD loss, just not ones that are particularly high-order\footnote{Note that this is in contrast to a loss composed purely of local terms which would be restricted to learning local/short-range correlations.}.
 Not all distributions will however exhibit such higher-order correlations and thus some distributions will be learnable using losses composed of low-body terms.
+Viewing this result through the lens of generalization to the underlying distribution, there are two opposing consequences that would need to be studied in future works.
+On the one hand, convergence to the systematically wrong low-order minima is likely to impede generalization.
+On the other hand, one could also imagine that being ignorant to very high order marginals of the training set could reduce overfitting and thus enhance generalization.

-Proposition~\ref{prop:mmd_not_faithful} thus establishes that to fulfil the promise of quantum generative models, that is to be able to learn both long-range \textit{and} many-body correlations, one cannot use exclusively low-body losses.
+Proposition~\ref{prop:mmd_not_faithful} thus establishes that to fulfill the promise of quantum generative models, that is to be able to learn both long-range \textit{and} many-body correlations, one cannot use exclusively low-body losses.
 However, such a requirement is in immediate tension with the low-bodyness required for the trainability guarantees (see Theorem~\ref{thm:mmd-sigma}).
 In particular, in Proposition~\ref{prop:mmd-k-body} we show that for $\sigma\in\Theta(n)$ the contribution of $k\in\Theta(n)$ terms are exponentially small in $n$.
 Thus, although the loss is still strictly faithful given an infinite shot budget, with a reasonable shot budget we will not be able to resolve the contribution from the exponentially small high-body terms.
 Hence, there can be spurious minima that we cannot resolve from the true minimum and therefore for all practical purposes the loss is effectively not truly faithful.

 One approach to resolving this tension would be to adapt the initial value of $\sigma$ from $\Theta(n)$, where the loss exhibits large gradients but predominantly learns low-order marginals, towards $\OC(1)$ to also learn high-order correlations as the model improves.
 This is in line with studies from the classical ML literature showing that bandwidths for optimal MMD performance are oftentimes smaller than the so-called median heuristic~\cite{Gretton2012optimal,sutherland2016generative,garreau2017large}, which coincides with our result of $\sigma\in\Theta(n)$.
 Another approach, which is also already employed in classical ML literature, is to use a kernel that averages the effects of several $\sigma$~\cite{li2017mmd,wang2018improving,Li2018domain}.
 That is, the kernel is taken to be